bradfordcondon/divseek-canada-portal/README.md

 $ docker-compose up -d apollo_db chado # Launch the DBs
 ```

-In a new terminal, in the same folder, run `docker-compose -f gmod-docker-compose.yml logs -f` in order to
+In a new terminal, in the same folder, run `docker-compose logs -f` in order to
 watch what is going on.

 ```